immutant/lein-immutant/README.md

 * `lein immutant run` - launches the current Immutant.

-* `lein immutant test [--name name] [--dir test] [--port 7888] [path/to/project]` - Runs a project's tests inside the current Immutant Runs the current Immutant, if necessary, deploys the project to it, runs all tests found beneath the test/ directory, undeploys the app, and then shuts down the Immutant it started.
-The `--port` option specifies the nREPL service port through which the tests are invoked inside the running Immutant.
+* `lein immutant test [path/to/project]` - Runs a project's tests inside the current Immutant.
+Runs the current Immutant, if necessary, deploys the project to it, runs all tests, undeploys the app, and then shuts down the Immutant it started.
 All tests specified in the `:test-paths` from project.clj will be executed.

   If passed a bare argument, the task will assume it is a path to a project to be tested, and will switch to the context of that